TheGernaeyCode/powerplatform-samples/modelapps/README.md

 # Power Apps - Model-driven App Samples

-This repository contains samples that demonstrate different scenarios for using Power Apps to build Canvas Apps.
+This repository contains samples that demonstrate different scenarios for using Power Apps to build Model-driven Apps.

 ## Have issues or questions?